AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 Her home office was furnished with a pristine espresso machine, which stood proudly as the bastion of her productivity.
 Although her skill with the Swiss-made instrument was by no means impressive, the shots she pulled still surpassed what passed for “joe” in her adopted country.
 Bad coffee was just one of many indignities that America inflicted on her Continentally-raised palate—a disgusting substance whose only redeeming quality was convenience.

 But the espresso machine was out of commission that night, waiting on parts that she had ordered the week before.
 Instead, she walked over to the refrigerator in the kitchenette and cracked open a bottle of cold brew.
 It was as if lowering the temperature had induced a phase transition, transmuting what was once non-ingestable into something more tolerable.
 The cold numbed her tongue to the taste as she forced down the mud-brown liquid.
-Having flooded her gullet with sufficient stimulus, along a few tea biscuits, she stumbled onto her bed.
+Having flooded her gullet with sufficient stimulus, along with a few tea biscuits, she stumbled onto her bed.
 The cool spring night was bleeding into dawn, and the birds perched outside of her bedroom window were already calling in the new morning.
 Without a care for them or for the world, she lay flat on her belly and slept.

 {% newthought ' Alex dreamt that she was flying under a moonless sky. ' %} Her arms dangled loosely in the shape of a *V*, passively generating lift.
 Flying felt much like swimming, she thought, without the exercise.
 She was searching for her companions, a flock of albatrosses that had merged with her not long ago, but they proved difficult to spot in the rolling fog.
 The birds had simply melted away into the murkiness of the sea mist.